syncfusion-content/blazor-docs/blazor/chart/advanced-accessibility-configuration.md

 # Accessibility Customization in Blazor Chart Component

 The Syncfusion Blazor Chart component is structured to visualize data in a graphical manner.
-It provides robust customisation options for accessibility, allowing you to enhance the user experience for those with disabilities.
-The main attributes of the Blazor Chart component's accessibility customisation are briefly explained in this section.
+It provides robust customization options for accessibility, allowing you to enhance the user experience for those with disabilities.
+The main attributes of the Blazor Chart component's accessibility customization are briefly explained in this section.

-The chart component has a number of characteristics that enable accessibility features to be customised, including:
+The chart component has a number of characteristics that enable accessibility features to be customized, including:
 *  [AccessibilityDescription](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_AccessibilityDescription) - Provides a text description for the chart, improving support for screen readers.
 *  [AccessibilityRole](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_AccessibilityRole) - Specifies the role of the chart, helping screen readers to identify the element appropriately.
 *  [Focusable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_Focusable) - Allows the chart to receive focus, making it accessible via keyboard navigation.